 Evaluate your gardening tools.
 Whether you’re a minimalist or someone who enjoys acquiring and experimenting with new gadgets, take time to declutter and organize everything you own so you’ll be able to find what you need when you need it and know that it’s in working order.

 Look for tools that are sturdy but not too heavy to handle.
 Acquire the basics first and then add extras to suit your situation.
 To keep tools rust-free so they will last a lifetime, hang them on a peg-board or store them in a box in the garage or shed.
 Always put tools away clean.
+Organizing your garage can seem daunting, but when you’ve done it properly all of your tools will be easy to find in the future.

 Have you ever lost a tool in the garden, only to find it much later, rusted and ruined?
 Try coating the handles in red or white paint or wrap them with heavy-duty colored tape, so they stand out from the plants and soil when you set them down.